Limenius/ReactRenderer/README.md

 If you're using [Redux](http://redux.js.org/) you could use this library to hydrate your store's:

-Use `redux_store` in your twig file before you render your components depending on your store:
+Use `redux_store` in your Twig file before you render your components depending on your store:

 ```twig
 {{ redux_store('MySharedReduxStore', initialState ) }}